STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 ## RQ3: How many tests do developers delete in a test deletion commit?

-We grouped the deleted tests by commit hash for each project.
-We then anaylzed test deletion commit and its parent and compiled following data set to answer this research questions.
+We grouped the deleted tests by commit hash for each project and compiled datasets to answer this question:

 - [commons-lang](../emperical-finding/rq3/data/commons-lang.csv)
 - [gson](../emperical-finding/rq3/data/gson.csv)